dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 - Single-name SSL certificates from RapidSSL
 - Wildcard SSL certificates from Comodo

-All these certificates are domain-validated.
+The above certificate types are are [domain-validated](/articles/ssl-certificates-email-approval).

 <note>
 #### Organization Validated and Extended Validation certificates